Getting Started with Mosyle Business

 If you don’t have an Apple Business Manager, an Apple School Manager or a DEP account, you can use other methods to deploy and manage your organization’s devices using Mosyle Business.

 Prior to the enrollment process, make sure you’ve created the users (administrators, end-users and/or user groups) needed, using the respective features in the Organization tab or you’ve completed the desired integration to import the users to the Mosyle platform.
 Then, you are able to enroll the devices as Generic Device, User Device or Device Group.
-Remember you can get familiar with the workflow by checking the Enrollment Wizard, our special onboarding.
+Remember you can get familiar with the workflow by checking the Enrollment Assistant, our special onboarding.

 You can enroll devices as a generic device, which means that it will not be assigned to any specific user.
 It allows you to manage the device as an organization’s generic device, it also allows you to assign the device to a user at a later time if needed.